 Most state laws stipulate that an 'alternative container' is required.
 This can be any rigid, combustible container.

-- One-third, or less, the cost of traditional burial.
-There is no requirement for a casket purchase, embalming, burial plot or other additional expenses.
+- One-third, or less, the cost of a traditional burial.
+There is no requirement for a casket purchase, embalming, burial plot, or other additional expenses.

 - Environmentally friendly.

 - Is portable.
 Cremains can be transported via an urn or other container which can be taken with you should you relocate.